 Continue reading “Announcing The Australian Community Center in New York”

-The Australian Community is a non-profit organization providing valuable expat services to thousands of Australians living in the USA.
+The Australian Community is a non-profit organization providing valuable expat services to tens of thousands of Australians living in the USA, as well as those who are looking to move to America.

-Rather than relying on the individual experience of self proclaimed experts, our book Moving to the U.S. for Aussies is the culmination of years knowledge captured from the collective experiences of more than 6,000 Australian members of our non-profit organization.
+Rather than relying on the individual experience of self proclaimed experts, our book Moving to the U.S. for Aussies is the culmination of years knowledge captured from the collective experiences of the Australian members of our non-profit organization.

-If you would like more information on The Australian Community, or join to access our member services, click here.
+This book contains only some of the knowledge our organization has accumulated in our private member network, but it is a good start.
+If you would like more information on The Australian Community, or join to access our member network in the U.S., click here to learn more.

 Continue reading “Announcing Moving to the US for Aussies: The Book”